 What makes you happy?

 The Apostle Paul was thrilled on this particular day because he was given the opportunity to share with King Agrippa II (*see note below) and his wife, Bernice, the glorious gospel of the Lord Jesus Christ.

 Let me back up a little bit and provide a little context to the story.
 Back in Acts 21, we learn of Paul’s arrest in Jerusalem, being accused of the Jews of bringing Gentiles into the Temple, which was a false accusation.
 The chief captain of the Roman Guard, Claudius Lysius, after hearing that some of the Jews had covenanted together to execute Paul, delivered him to Caesarea to protect him, and and also to bring him before Governor Felix.
-Felix holds on to Paul for two years, but had the opportunity himself to hear the gospel story and Paul’s testimony from Paul.
-When Festus becomes the new governor, he attempted to bring Paul back to Jerusalem to re-try his case before the Jews.
+Felix holds on to Paul for two years, but had the opportunity himself to hear the gospel story and Paul’s testimony.
+When Festus becomes the new governor, he attempts to bring Paul back to Jerusalem to re-try his case before the Jewish religious leadership.
 But, Paul would have none of it and instead appealed his case to Caesar, which he had the right to do as a Roman citizen.
-Before he leaves Caesarea, however, he is given the opportunity to witness to Agrippa, Bernice, and Festus.
+Before he leaves Caesarea, however, he is given the opportunity to witness to King Agrippa, Bernice, and Festus.

 Paul’s life was consumed with sharing the message of salvation with people.
 Paul was constantly rehearsing his testimony to whoever would give him an audience, and this made him very happy.
 It is interesting that a Spirit-filled Christian like Paul receives such joy out of sharing his faith and influencing people regarding salvation.
 Most of us are only happy when we are receiving tangible rewards or positive circumstances, but not Paul.
 Paul was in prison, but as long as he was telling people about Jesus, he was very happy.